speakeasy-api/openapi-directory/SDKs/googleapis.com/ids/v1/go/README.md

 * `IdsProjectsLocationsEndpointsCreate` - Creates a new Endpoint in a given project and location.
 * `IdsProjectsLocationsEndpointsGetIamPolicy` - Gets the access control policy for a resource.
 Returns an empty policy if the resource exists and does not have a policy set.
 * `IdsProjectsLocationsEndpointsList` - Lists Endpoints in a given project and location.
+* `IdsProjectsLocationsEndpointsPatch` - Updates the parameters of a single Endpoint.
 * `IdsProjectsLocationsEndpointsSetIamPolicy` - Sets the access control policy on the specified resource.
 Replaces any existing policy.
 Can return `NOT_FOUND`, `INVALID_ARGUMENT`, and `PERMISSION_DENIED` errors.
 * `IdsProjectsLocationsEndpointsTestIamPermissions` - Returns permissions that a caller has on the specified resource.
 If the resource does not exist, this will return an empty set of permissions, not a `NOT_FOUND` error.
 Note: This operation is designed to be used for building permission-aware UIs and command-line tools, not for authorization checking.
 This operation may "fail open" without warning.
 * `IdsProjectsLocationsList` - Lists information about the supported locations for this service.